Chart Color Schemes

 Burnside Heights is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Burnside Heights' dwelling structure, as per the latest Census, comprised 90.6% houses and 9.4% other dwellings.
-This compares to Melbourne metro's 90.9% houses and 9.1% other dwellings.
+Burnside Heights' dwelling structure, as per the latest Census, consisted of 90.6% houses and 9.4% other dwellings.
+In comparison, Melbourne metro had 90.9% houses and 9.1% other dwellings.
 Home ownership in Burnside Heights was at 18.7%, with mortgaged dwellings at 63.5% and rented ones at 17.8%.
-The median monthly mortgage repayment was $2,000, above Melbourne metro's average of $1,800.
-Median weekly rent in Burnside Heights was $411, compared to Melbourne metro's $351.
-Nationally, Burnside Heights' mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The median monthly mortgage repayment was $2,000, higher than Melbourne metro's $1,800.
+Weekly rent median was $411, compared to Melbourne metro's $351.
+Nationally, Burnside Heights' mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing